Prithwin-Nath/dimny-texturepacks/README.md

 ## 🛠️ Installation Instructions

-1. Download a `.zip` file from the links above.
+1. 📦 Download a `.zip` file from the links above.
-2. Move it to your Minecraft resourcepacks folder:
+2. 🗂 Move it to your Minecraft `resourcepacks` folder:
-3. Open Minecraft → Options → Resource Packs → Activate the pack.
+3. 🎮 Launch Minecraft → Options → Resource Packs → Enable your pack!

 ---

 ## 💬 Contact

-Questions, feedback, or issues?
+Got questions or feedback?
 📬 [Open an issue here on GitHub](https://github.com/Prithwin-Nath/dimny-texturepacks/issues)